FormalGeo/FormalGeo/README.md

 **For developers:**
 This project uses [pyproject.toml](https://packaging.python.org/en/latest/specifications/declaring-project-metadata) to store project metadata.
-The command `pip install -e .` reads file `pyproject.toml`, automatically installs project dependencies, and installs the current project in an editable mode into the environment's library for convenient project development and testing.
+The command `pip install -e .` reads file `pyproject.toml`, automatically installs project dependencies, and installs the current project in an editable mode into the environment's library.
+It is convenient for project development and testing.

     $ git clone --depth 1 https://github.com/BitSecret/FormalGeo.git